 Unfortunately, there are a number of false shamans who use additives irresponsibly and even with bad intentions.
 Others use visionary additives excessively so that the participants have a memorable experience of their ceremony, regardless of the main goal which is healing, or even the fact that this experience could become a new trauma in itself since the patient can receive visions that are too difficult to integrate without the proper guidance of a ceremony.

 Shamanic wisdom has commonly been an oral tradition and great emphasis is placed on closely guarded shamanic secrets.
 Nevertheless, like any great power, shamanic knowledge can be used with good or bad intentions, and once the forces of spiritual dimensions have been unleashed, the dangers of this power falling into the wrong hands – be they ill-intentioned or in-experienced – can be just as terrible as its healing and spiritually transformational capabilities are truly wonderful.

-Therefore, we highly recommend you to check the references of any centre before booking a retreat that includes Ayahuasca ceremonies and avoid any session devoid from the sacred context of medicine.
+Therefore, we highly recommend you check the references of any center before booking a retreat that includes Ayahuasca ceremonies and avoid any session devoid of the sacred context of medicine.

 WHAT ARE THE BENEFITS OF DRINKING AYAHUASCA?